 - 11.1 The Trust Board may determine that certain matters will appear on every agenda for an ordinary meeting of the Trust Board and that these will be addressed prior to any other business being conducted at the discretion of the Chair.
-On agreement by the Trust Board, these matters may change from time to time. - A director may request that a matter is included on an agenda.
-This request should be made in writing, including by electronic means, to the Chair, Chief Executive Officer, or the Trust Secretary at least seven working days before the meeting, subject to SO10.
-Requests made less than seven working days before the meeting may be included on the agenda at the discretion of the Chair, or to the extent that this discretion is delegated to the Chief Executive Officer and the Trust Secretary. - 11.3 Notwithstanding SO 11.2, a director may with the consent of the Chair of the meeting, add to the agenda of any meetings any item of business relevant to the responsibilities of the Trust under "Any Other Business". - 11.4 The agenda will be sent to directors five working days before the meeting and supporting papers, whenever possible, shall accompany the agenda but will certainly be despatched no later than three clear working days before the meeting, save in an emergency.
+On agreement by the Trust Board, these matters may change from time to time. - 11.2 A director may request that a matter is included on an agenda.
+This request should be made in writing, including by electronic means, to the Chair, Chief Executive, or the Trust Secretary at least seven working days before the meeting, subject to SO10.
+Requests made less than seven working days before the meeting may be included on the agenda at the discretion of the Chair, or to the extent that this discretion is delegated to the Chief Executive and the Trust Secretary.